ALuesink/Trend_Analysis_website/README.md

 * RMariaDB
 * RMySQL

-To connect to the data, the login data is stored in the .my.cnf file.
+To connect to the database, the login data is stored in the .my.cnf file.
 This file needs to be put in the home directory (/~).

 ## Website layout
 This website has a simple layout.